wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/4-bookmarks.md

 1. Ensure that the overlay object is hidden, and then update the bookmark.

 1. Assign the bookmark to the overlay object.
-Insert instructional text here